MacsInSpace/NAPLAN_Installer_Updater/README.md

 ---

-# 📝 NAPLAN Installer & Updater
+# 📝 Unofficial NAPLAN Installer & Updater

 This repository provides a cross-platform solution for **installing, updating, and managing** the **NAPLAN Locked-Down Browser (LDB)** on both **Windows** and **MacOS**.